top of page

 Origin and Early Diversification of Flowering Plants

 Phylogenomic analyses have identified Amborella as the sister lineage to all other extant flowering plants.
 The Amborella Genome Project has generated a genome assembly and annotation of the genome.
-Analyses of gene content and gene order in the genomes of Amborella and other flowering plants is elucidating characteristics of the ancestral angiosperm genome including gene content and genome structure.
-Interestingly, whereas gene order in the Amborella genome seems to have changed little over approximately 150 million years of evolution, the genome includes recently derived sex chromosomes.
+Analyses of gene content and gene order in the genomes of Amborella and other flowering plants is allowing inference of gene content and genome structure in the ancestral angiosperm.
+Interestingly, whereas gene order in the Amborella genome seems to have changed relatively little over150 million years of evolution, the genome includes recently derived sex chromosomes.
 This observation underscores the fact that the Amborella is the sister lineage to all other flowering plant lineages, but it is not the ancestral flowering plant species.

 Image by Margot Popecki

-Evolution of Dioecy and Sex Determination in Asparagus
+Evolution of Dioecy and Sex Determination in Plants

 Garden asparagus (Asparagus officinalis), a dioecious species with a recently evolved homomorphic sex chromosome pair, is ideal for studying the earliest events in sex chromosome evolution.
-Using a combination of genomic and functional analyses, we have characterized the XY sex determination system in garden asparagus (Harkess et al. 2017).
+Using a combination of genomic and functional analyses, former student Alex Harkess (HudsonAlpha Institute for Biotechnology) characterized the XY sex determination system in garden asparagus (Harkess et al. 2017, 2020).
 In agreement with classical models for sex chromosome evolution, the Y chromosome of garden asparagus includes a Y-specific non-recombining region with a suppressor of female organ development and a gene that is required for pollen development.
+In collaborations with the Harkess lab, Tom Miller (Rice University) and others my lab continues to investigate ecological, genetic, genomic and molecular components of the evolution of dioecy and plant sex chromosomes.

 Monocot Systematics and Evolution